 Cold weather environments present a challenge for any outdoor adventurer.
 We tend to think of being outdoors in the cold as an uncomfortable experience.
 Given this, we dress abundantly to create a microclimate of warmth between our body’s outer shell and clothes to help maintain body core temperature and a degree of comfort.
 However, this “front-country” dressing strategy does not work well during times of backcountry exertion and may, in fact, be detrimental to one’s health.
-In this post, we explore the physiology of cold weather hiking.
+In this post, we explore the physiology of cold weather hiking in the Winter.
 What happens to the body in the cold, both at rest and exercise.
 How do we manage our behavior in the backwoods to be out there with relative comfort and maximum safety?
 I will not address submersion in water.

 What happens to your body in the cold?